yxuansu/MAGIC/README.md

 ### 8. MAGIC Elsewhere
 We thank the community's effort for extending MAGIC!

-- [Replicate](https://replicate.com/home) provides [a great demo](https://replicate.com/yxuansu/magic) of MAGIC that is super easy to use.
+- [Replicate](https://replicate.com/home) has provided a great [[demo]](https://replicate.com/yxuansu/magic) of MAGIC that is super easy to use.
 Thanks for the effort!